 A.R.S. §13-3601 lays out exactly which crimes qualify as being eligible to have a DV allegation.
 Examples of Arizona crimes that domestic violence is often associated with include:

-Under Arizona law, only the prosecutor has the power to drop charges.
+Under Domestic Violence Laws in Arizona, only the prosecutor has the power to drop charges.
 While the victim’s input and unwillingness to pursue charges against the defendant can be a factor heavily weighed by the prosecutor, the victim does not control the decision to drop charges.
 Should the prosecutor be unwilling to drop charges, having the case dismissed can only be accomplished via a plea agreement to diversion or through a victory at trial.
 Successfully navigating plea negotiations or prevailing at trial is best handled by a skilled domestic violence lawyer.

 SIDE NOTE: Utilizing a domestic violence attorney on behalf of the victim is an option and can be tremendously beneficial in negotiating the criminal justice system and urging the State to drop charges.